paul-rogers/druid/docker-tests/docs/maven.md

   tests which use the same Cluster configuration.
 A new group is created when test need a novel cluster configuration.

+## `org.apache.druid.testing2`

+The `org.apache.druid.testing2` is temporary: it holds code from the `integration-tests` `org.apache.druid.testing` package adapted to work in the revised environment.
+Some classes have the same name in both places.
+The goal is to merge the `testing2` package back into `testing` at some future point when the tests are all upgraded.

 ## Profiles

 Integration test artifacts are build only if you specifically request them